Snowflake-Labs/sfquickstarts/site/sfguides/src/integrating_fluentd_with_snowflake/integrating_fluentd_with_snowflake.md

 <!-- ------------------------ -->
-## Deploy the Fluentd agent (td-agent) on the target server
+## Deploy the Fluentd Agent (td-agent) on the Target Server
-Duration: 2
+Duration: 15

 Install Fluentd, start the service, and set up auto-run:
 ``` bash